 New FDA guidance

 The US Food and Drug Administration updated its guidance this week based on the new research, allowing patients nationwide to self-collect nasal swabs for COVID-19 testing.
-The study, which was prepared for a major peer-reviewed medical journal, included nearly 500 patients at OptumCare facilities in Washington state.
+The study, which was prepared for the New England Journal of Medicine, included nearly 500 patients at OptumCare facilities in Washington state.